 Guests stay in private cottages with sea-views, all fitted out with non-toxic mattresses, furniture made of locally sourced, sustainable wood, and of course the entire resort is off the grid, relying on solar and wind energy.
 If you want to enjoy a holiday free from contact with the outside world, wifi is optional, but of course, if you can’t live without it, that’s not a problem.

-There’s lots to do at this eco-resort: cooking classes, kayaking, snorkelling, swimming, yoga classes, organic dining and hiking.
+Perhaps I’ve saved the best of all the eco hotels in Dominica for last!
+This eco resort isn’t only set in a stunning location overlooking the sea, but it offers a lot to do, too: cooking classes, kayaking, snorkelling, swimming, yoga classes, organic dining and hiking.
 But there’s also plenty to see, from the wild orchid ‘garden’ on the clifftop nearby to the enchanting sea cave, full of exotic fish.

 The charming resort is located on the northwest coast, a 10-minute drive to the quaint town of Portsmouth and about an hour’s drive to the capital Roseau.
 The beautiful expanse of Prince Rupert Bay – one of the longest, usually deserted, white-sand beaches on the island – is less than a 10-minute kayak ride away.